telerik/blazor-docs/knowledge-base/chart-style-the-series-labels.md

 You can also explore the child tags of the labels for more options on controlling borders, margins and paddings.
 The third series showcases that.

+For more detailed control over the text shown in the labels, see the [Label Template and Format]({%slug components/chart/label-template-format%}) article.

 ````CSHTML
 <TelerikChart>
     <ChartSeriesItems>